 4. Pick an Objective, either “Get more people to react, comment, and share,” or “Connect and chat with potential customers.”
 This helps the algorithm optimize the people it promotes to.
 If your goal is to get the word out about a specific post, you’ll go for the Post Engagements Option.
 If you want customers to have a one-on-one conversation with you, choose “Messages.”

 5. Something to note- if the post you’re promoting contains an image, make sure ii doesn’t have a burdensome amount of text.
 Facebook has a 20% Text Rule, which means that if there’s too much text in your image, Facebook won’t run the ad.
 So pick your images wisely.
 If there’s too much text, Facebook’s AI may detect it while you’re in the process of creating your boost and you’ll get a pop-up in the window warning you.
 On this warning is a toggle that gives you the option to appeal the warning.
 This is a great feature if your image contains text that is not pertinent, like words on a t-shirt or the label on a product.
 We always recommend appealing these.

 6. Next, you’ll have the option to add a button to your post.
 This is basically a built-in Call to Action that pushes your audience to take a certain step from the list offered by Facebook:

-7. Facebook will ask about Special Ad Category, which you can ignore unless you’re in Real Estate, in which case you’ve got bigger problems.
+7. Facebook will ask about Special Ad Category, which you can ignore unless you are in Real Estate, in which case you have got bigger problems.

 8. The Audience section is all about targeting.
-This is probably the most complex part (partially because the Boosting portal is so small!) but fortunately it’s also pretty intuitive.
+This is probably the most complex part (partially because the Boosting portal is so small!) but fortunately it is also pretty intuitive.
 There are three ways to do your targeting: